 After descending from The Beehive, we spent a few minutes cooling off at Sand Beach and then continued around the Park Loop Road on the free shuttle bus.

 The next main attraction is Thunder Hole.
 I’m not sure how to describe it, exactly, but the shape of the rocks combined with the crashing waves often results in a rumbling sound as the water comes rushing in.
 Hopefully the photos below make a little more sense than my explanation just did.

 Otter Point is a rocky peninsula that juts out from the southeastern tip of Mount Desert Island.
 At 110 feet (34 m) high, it’s a remarkably tall coastal headland, and the waves crash into the rocks with so much speed.
 The Maine coast is such a rugged and wild place!

 It was late in the day by the time we arrived back at our campground, and we still wanted to head up Cadillac Mountain.
 I usually scoff at the concept of driving to the top of a mountain (after all, anyone can drive up a mountain), but we didn’t have time to hike up and down before dark.
-So I swallowed my snootiness and we drove the auto road to the top of Cadillac Mountain.
+So I swallowed my snootiness and we drove to the top of Cadillac Mountain.

 I’d still like to return some day and hike it, but I’m glad we were able to stand on the summit, because the views were wonderful.

 At 1527 feet (465 m) Cadillac Mountain is the tallest mountain on North Atlantic seaboard.
 It’s also first place in the US to see the sunrise during the fall and winter months, but we visited in summer and weren’t able to witness this.